Labonneguigue/CarND-PID-Control-Project/README.md

 [//]: # (Image References)

 [pid]: images/pid.tiff "pid"
+[sim]: images/sim.tiff "sim"

 ## PID Controller

 A controller takes as input(s) sensor data and convert it/them into an output that is directly controlling an actuator to impact an object's position or state in the physical world.

 In this case, I'm controlling a car in a simulator.
+Here is a capture of it:

+![alt text][sim]

 Input:
 * Cross track error `cte` (distance of the car form the center of the road).